DeterminateSystems/apple-sdks.nix/README.md

+_Note: the vast majority of this repo is copied directly out of https://github.com/NixOS/nixpkgs/pull/229210._

 # apple-sdks

 This document describes the different components which go into producing the Apple SDKs (versions later than 11.0) in Nixpkgs.